 Mesosphere customers Autodesk and Time Warner Cable, as well as Cisco, presented at MesosCon alongside Mesosphere CEO Florian Leibert to explain the results they’ve seen with DC/OS:

 Autodesk is a remarkable story for a number of reasons, including how it cut its Amazon Web Services footprint by 66 percent, is deploying new builds in under a minute, and is targeting running DC/OS across cloud providers to mitigate lock-in and give developers a standard user experience.
-You can get more info on what Autodesk is up to by reading this blog post from the company’s Cloud Engineering team.

 Time Warner Cable is running DC/OS on top of OpenStack in order to give its developers an easy way to build microservices applications on Docker containers, and to easily take advantage of big data technologies such as Apache Kafka and Apache Cassandra.
 Scheduled for production deployment this month, the company’s DC/OS environment will span datacenters on the east and west coasts of the United States.